manasip29/SpotfiyCloneMin/README.md

   ```
 # Intalltion Guide

-Note : The project back end has written in node.js so node must be installed in your machine

 Project containing two directory client and server
 client contains front end part of project and server contains backend part of project